 Dr. Cook screens for the signs of gum disease during routine dental visits and our team offers personalized care and advice for managing chronic periodontal concerns to help patients keep their gums healthy and stable between visits.

 Tarheel Family Dentistry places an emphasis on the maintenance of your gum health as part of your preventive care dentistry in our office.
 The gums play an important role in both oral and overall health and wellness.

 Keeping the gums healthy has been shown to reduce the risk of major health concerns such as cardiovascular disease and systemic related disease.
 Poor gum health can lead to tooth damage, changes in the fit of your bite, and shifting of your teeth.

 Periodontal Therapy What to Expect

-- Oral surgery: for patients with periodontitis, advanced gum disease, Dr. Robinson may coordinate care with a local oral surgeon to remove or repair damaged gum tissue and set the stage for the healing process.
+Oral surgery: for patients with periodontitis, advanced gum disease, Dr. Cook may coordinate care with a local oral surgeon to remove or repair damaged gum tissue and set the stage for the healing process.

 Chronic Gum Disease

 There is a range of reasons for chronic gum disease and our team will work with you to manage your gum health on an individual basis.
 We may recommend that you visit with us a bit more frequently to keep the gums healthy and will often make suggestions for additional at home care, including anti-bacterial rinses.

 Patients who have certain medical conditions, including diabetes, may find that the health of their gums has been compromised.
 There are also medications that can affect saliva production, leading to a condition called dry mouth.
 Dry mouth can cause increase your risk for periodontal disease in addition to causing bad breath and general discomfort for many patients.